cvxgrp/diffqcp/README.md

 - [CuClarabel](https://github.com/oxfordcontrol/Clarabel.jl/tree/CuClarabel): The GPU implemenation of the second-order QCP solver, Clarabel.
 - [SCS](https://github.com/cvxgrp/scs): A first-order QCP solver that has an optional GPU-accelerated backend.
 - [diffcp](https://github.com/cvxgrp/diffcp): A (Python with C-bindings) library for differentiating through (linear) cone programs.

-## TODOs:

-After failing to achieve desired performance with a torch-backed implementation (branch [here](https://github.com/cvxgrp/diffqcp/tree/torch-implementation)), this JAX implementation of `diffqcp` was rapidly developed.
-Consequently, there is some tech debt:

-**Functionality**
-- **TODO(quill)--important**: Heuristic JVP and VJP computations when the solution map of a QCP is non-differentiable (`lineax` just fails if LSMR doesn't converge, whereas our torch version and `diffcp` just return the last iterate).
-- Support for the exponential (and dual exponential) cone.
-(Just requires re-implementing the PyTorch version in JAX following best practices as found in `lineax` or `optimistix`.)
-- Support for the power (and dual power) cone.
-(Same approach as for exponential cone.)
-- Batched JVP and VJP computations (via `vmap`--should just work since we can already `jit`)
-- Batched problem computions--*i.e.*, constructing *derivatives* of solution *maps* to a batch of DPP-compliant problems. (so yes, `diffqcp` is aiming to support multi-level batching: you can batch compute JVPs and VJPs over a batch of problems.)
-    - The cone `proj_dproj` methods already support this functionality
-- Can `HostQCP` and `DeviceQCP` be combined?
-    - Only difference is the use of `BCOO` arrays for the CPU "optimized" verion vs. `BCSR` arrays for the GPU "optimized" version
-    - Other architecture improvements?
-(Be sure to add performance regression tests before making large changes.)
-- Allow factor-solve based JVPs and VJPs
-    - requires `as_matrix` to be implemented for all custom `lineax.AbstractLinearOperator`s.
-    - Would need to have non-sparse returning atom functions.
-- Similarly, allow for changing the tolerance of the LSMR solve.
-- more explicit host and device array placement (right now have to use flag to specify whether to use single or double precision.)
-- Differentiable? (*i.e.*, what happns if we use `jax`'s auto-diff functionality--would this computation correspond to anything meaningful?)
-- Clean up the cone library so it can stand alone (*i.e.*, it can be a JAX library for projecting onto convex cones and computing derivatives of these projections)
-    - so will require separate `proj` and `dproj` methods,
-    - plus just cleaner abstractions,
-    - and removal of tech debt
-- See if `diffqcp` just works for distributed computations out of the box

-**Testing**
-- Most of the testing exists in the torch branch, so need to port over key tests--*i.e.*, not tests that were just initial (research) validation tests, but tests that ensure future change don't break anything.